AdobeDocs/workfront-known-issues.en/help/maintenance/current-updates.md

 This is the expected behavior, and should not be considered an issue.

-Previously, users were able to log time on submitted or closed timesheets.
+Previously, users were able to log time on submitted or closed timesheets through the Workfront API or Workfront Fusion.

 +++